RGB-Tools/RGB-Documentation/intro-tech.md

 **Seal Defintion**

-In Seal definition, Alice promise to Bob (either in private or in public) to create a **commitment** to some **message**:
+In Seal definition, Alice promise to Bob (either in private or in public) to create some **message** (in practice an hash of some data):

 * at a well definied point in time and space
-* using a precise medium of information
+* using a precise pubblication medium

 **Seal Closing**

-When Alice publish the **commitment** following all the features stated in the **definition**, in addition she produces a **witness** which is the proof that the seal has been actually closed.
+When Alice publish the **message** following all the rules stated in the **seal definition**, in addition, she produces a **witness** which is the proof that the seal has been actually closed.

 ![image](https://github.com/parsevalbtc/RGB-Documentation/assets/74722637/3711069c-af89-494f-be31-dfeaa960d841)

 **Seal Verification**

 Once closed, the seal, being "single-use", cannot be opened nor closed again.
-The only thing that can be done (by Alice) is to verify if the seal has been actually closed around the commitment of the message, by using the seal, the witness and the commitment (to the message).
+The only thing that can be done by Bob, is to verify if the seal has been actually closed around the commitment of the message, using as inputs: the seal, the witness and the commitment (to the message).

 In Computer Science Language the whole procedure can be summed-up as follows:
 ```
 Define() -> seal  (done by Alice, accepted by Bob)

-Close(seal, commitmet(message)) -> witness    (close a seal over a message, done by Alice
+Close(seal, commitment(message)) -> witness    (close a seal over a message, done by Alice)

 Verify(seal, witness, commitment(message)) ->  true|false  (verify that the seal was closed, done by Bob)
 ```

-So making a recap:

-* With single-use-seal you can build client-side-validated systems which does not require global consensus (“blockchain”) storing all of the data.
- * This gives scalability and  privacy
- * Single-use-seal definition made on the client side, not necessary in the global consensus medium
-* However, **you can’t prove the definition of the seal itself** even if you a member of audience observing the pubblication medium
+So the combination of single-use seals and client-side-validation allows for the creation of a distributed system that do not require global consensus (“blockchain”) in order to store all the data that matter to some counterparties, and this provide high level of scalability and privacy.
+However, this is not enough to make the system work.
+As the definition of a single-use seal is made on the client-side and it in not necessary to include it in the global consensus medium, **a party can’t prove that the definition of the seal has ever took place** even if you a member of audience observing the pubblication medium.

- `Thus we need a “chain” of single-use-seals, where **the commitment to the message of previous seal defines the next seal(s): this is what RGB does together with Bitcoin**:
+ `Thus we need a **“chain” of single-use-seals**, where **the seal closing of previous seal embedds the definition of the next seal(s): this is what RGB does together with Bitcoin**:
- * the messages are client-side validated data
+ * the messages are commitment to client-side validated data
  * the seal definitions are bitcoin UTXO
  * the commitment is an hash placed inside bitcoin transaction
  * the seal closing can be either an UTXO being spent or an addressed to which a transaction credit some bitcoins